Aja Brown: 12-point strategy plan

 Mayor Brown has launched a "12-point plan" designed to strategically advance the city of Compton.
 During Brown's tenure as a city employee, she recognized that the essential components needed to foster a healthy, thriving city were either outdated or non-existent.
 Addressing existing problems on multiple fronts, including youth development, infrastructure, working with educational coalitions and economic development, she says she has made her "12-Point Plan" accessible for the residents to follow along with the progress of the city.

 Decrease in violence and crime

 In 2014, Brown began reaching out to Compton Bloods and Crips gang leaders through former members to negotiate peace.
 She uses conflict mitigation instead of heavy policing.
 Since the gangs started regular meetings, violent activity and crime was reduced by about 65 percent compared to the all-time high some 25 years ago.

 Congressional run

-In 2018, she announced a run for the United States House of Representatives in California's 44th congressional district, against incumbent Nanette Barragán.
-Brown ended her campaign due to her pregnancy with her first child.
+In 2018, she launched a campaign for the United States House of Representatives in California's 44th congressional district, against incumbent Nanette Barragán.
+A couple of months before the primary, Brown announced a withdrawal from the race due to her pregnancy with her first child.
+Nonetheless, her name remained on the ballot because her withdrawal came after the deadline.
+She advanced to the general election after ending up in second place with 10,257 votes (17% share of the votes).
+She lost the general election to Barragán, receiving only 45,378 votes (31.7%).